Neck Lift in New Jersey

 Neck lift can be performed using a number of techniques.
 If you have good skin elasticity and some excess fatty tissue, liposuction or SmartLipo® may be sufficient to achieve your desired outcome.
 In many instances, however, Dr. Brunner will tighten the underlying muscles, remove excess fat, and trim excess skin to provide a more youthful-looking result.

 What will the incisions and scars look like?

 A small incision will be made under the chin and, typically, one behind each ear.
 This gives Dr. Brunner access to the platysmal bands, which cause the “turkey wattle” appearance when they become loose.
 The incisions are designed to be as inconspicuous as possible, and they usually heal very well.
 While some residual scarring may always be present, we offer laser skin resurfacing to help further minimize the appearance of these marks.
 Talk to Dr. Brunner if you’re concerned about the visibility of your scars and she will help you find an approach that optimizes your goals.

 How much does a neck lift cost?

 The cost of a neck lift will vary from person to person depending on the details of your unique treatment plan.
 It’s important to note that the total cost for a cosmetic procedure will involve several fees, such as the surgeon’s fee, anesthesiologist’s fee, and hospital or facility fee, and you should inquire what an estimate includes when comparing quotes.
 As an elective treatment, medical insurance will not cover the cost of neck lift surgery.
-For patients seeking plastic surgery financing options, we work with CareCredit, a reputable lending agency that provides appealing terms to qualified applicants.

 How long will I be recovering?